 Just when we think we've finally developed a skin-care routine for our bodies that's both effective and practical, the seasons change and throw us all off-kilter.
-Although the temps have been slow to shift here in New York City, we all know it's coming with a frosty vengeance.
-In short, now is the time to take extra precautions against a winter full of rough, dry skin.
+Or, the seasons stay the same and you end up holed up indoors during

-If we were handing out awards for the “most Instagrammed beauty products of 2017,” Herbivore’s Coco Rose Coconut Oil Body Polish would definitely be in the running.
+If we were handing out awards for the “most Instagrammed beauty products of 2018,” Herbivore’s Coco Rose Coconut Oil Body Polish would definitely be in the running.
 Aside from looking pretty in your shower, the millennial pink scrub delivers on its promise of leaving skin soft, supple, and smelling great.

 This cult classic proves that brown sugar is, hands down, one of nature’s best exfoliants.
 Combined with a sweet array of essential oils, the body polish provides a subtle sheen while locking in moisture for hours at a time.

-Fresh Brown Sugar Body Polish, $67, available at .
+Brown Sugar Body Polish, $67, available at

 The Seaweed Bath Co. knows its stuff — even

 is reportedly a fan.
 This particular scrub is formulated with antioxidant-rich ingredients such as seaweed, green tea, and coffee bean extract to instantly revitalize dull, tired skin for just under $15.

 Awaken Exfoliating Detox Body Scrub, $14.99, available at

 While it might be unbearable outside, this product — along with its crushed Tahitian coconut shells and premium coconut oil — will transport you straight to the beach.
 Don’t worry about feeling greasy: Unlike other brands' formulas, this oil is lightweight and absorbs quickly.

 Coconut Crush Scrub, $38, available at